Skip to content

 Gorilla trekking

-During the gorilla trekking adventure, visitors get briefed at Bukima and park ranger guides are allocated to lead you throughout.
+During the gorilla trekking adventure, visitors get briefed at Bukima, and park ranger guides are allocated to lead you throughout.
 A maximum of an hour is what the park authorities allow you to spend face-to-face with a family of habituated mountain gorillas in the wild.
-The gorilla groups to explore in Congo’s Virunga Park include among others Humba, Kabirizi, Rugendo, Lulengo, Mapuwa gorilla group, Nyakamwe, Bageni and Munyaga.
+The gorilla groups to explore in Congo’s Virunga Park include among others Humba, Kabirizi, Rugendo, Lulengo, Mapuwa gorilla group, Nyakamwe, Bageni, and Munyaga.

 You can only be allowed to visit a gorilla group in Virunga if you have a valid gorilla permit which is issued at USD 400 per person.
 A gorilla permit for gorilla safaris to Virunga National Park can be booked through a trusted tour operator.